luoqeng/linux-network-programming/README.md

-It is used for the learning of "Lnix Network Programming -- The Socket Network API"
+It is used for the learning of "Linux Network Programming -- The Socket Network API"